AKHILESHKHOSE/PROJECT_1/README.md

 Embark on a data-driven exploration of IPL cricket matches!
 This project leverages the power of SQL to analyze two comprehensive datasets:

+A. Ball-by-ball data:
-Ball-by-ball data: Dive into the heart of action with detailed information on each delivery, including batsman, bowler, runs scored, and wicket details.
+Dive into the heart of action with detailed information on each delivery, including batsman, bowler, runs scored, and wicket details.

+B.Match-wise data:

-Match-wise data: Gain a holistic view of each match with summaries like teams playing, winner, venue, and other match-level statistics.
+Gain a holistic view of each match with summaries like teams playing, winner, venue, and other match-level statistics.
 Through in-depth analysis, we aim to uncover hidden patterns, predict future outcomes, and gain valuable insights into the dynamic world of IPL cricket.

 # Technologies Used: